OpenVoter/openvote/README.md

 Results are not trusted because someone says they are correct.
 They are trusted because anyone can see them accumulate in real time.

-## Why OpenVote Exists

-OpenVote exists because:

-• People no longer trust centralized institutions

-• They no longer believe in neutral referees

-• They no longer accept opaque systems

-And they no longer feel meaningfully represented by industrial-scale politics.

-OpenVote does not attempt to “fix” national elections.

-It offers something different:

-A way for local communities to reclaim decision-making using infrastructure they can see, touch, audit, and operate themselves.

-It enables:

-• Neighborhood councils

-• Cooperatives

-• Associations

-• Community energy projects

-• Local referenda

-• Autonomous grassroots organization

 ## Live Demo & Visual Spec